JFelz/CAPSTONE_Swift_Client/README.md

 + Administrators can receive net sales/net profit/expenses and monitor their cashflow within their Admin dashboard.
 + Administrators can view best selling products, top category, trends, and sale projections within their Admin dashboard.
 + Administrators can view all or selected product reviews within their Admin dashboard.
++ Administrators can view all customers within their Admin dashboard.

 ## Install SWIFT For Yourself